uNetworking/uWebSockets.js/README.md

 </div>

-### Outrun, everyone.
+### Outrun.
+Everyone.
-This project is not your typical "web framework" a la 500 lines of JavaScript and a fancy logo.
-You're looking at a 3-part software suite of ~7k lines of C & C++, working in unison with Google V8 to bring you one of the most memory scalable and performant I/O scriping environment available.
+This project is not your typical "web framework" À la 500 lines of JavaScript and a fancy logo.
+No, you're looking at a three part software suite of ~7k lines of C & C++, working in unison with Google V8 to bring you one of the most memory scalable and performant I/O scriping environment available.

-It runs 15x faster than Deno and scales to millions of connections on small devices.
+It runs 15x faster than Deno and scales to millions of connections using less than half a GB of user space memory.

 [Read the Medium post](https://levelup.gitconnected.com/will-node-js-forever-be-the-sluggish-golang-f632130e5c7a)